 Ragic will create a second sheet that has the same name, fields, and data.
 The two sheets point to the same set of entry values in the database, therefore when you enter a new entry in one of the sheets, it will also appear on the other.
 All edits and deletion of entries will also be reflected on both sheets.

-On the other hand, changes you make in the design of one of the sheets will not be reflected on the other sheet.
+On the other hand, the design changes you make in one of the sheets such as field name, layout, formula, default value, and advanced field setting will not be reflected on the other sheet.
 This feature is extremely useful since you can delete fields that you want to keep confidential on one of the sheets, but still have the data on the other sheet.
 You can also create a fixed filter for this reason.
 Learn more about creating a Fixed Filter in our Shared View and Fixed Filter documentation.

 After having your sheets display the necessary amount of information, you can set up the Access Rights from the Design Mode on the left sidebar.
 You can set the two sheets to be visible to different user groups with different access rights.